About The School of Health Innovation

 The ultimate aim of the School of Health Innovation is to equip the healthcare researchers with the tools and knowledge to innovate services, create new companies with their research ideas, or bring their research ideas and talent into existing companies.

-School of Health Innovation is an initiative by University of Oslo (UiO), NTNU in Trondheim, and Karolinska Institutet (KI) in Stockholm developed with Nansen Neuroscience Network.
+School of Health Innovation is an initiative by University of Oslo (UiO), NTNU in Trondheim, University of Copenhagen (KU), and Karolinska Institutet (KI) in Stockholm developed with Nansen Neuroscience Network.
 Other collaborators in the business community are Oslo Medtech and Oslo Cancer Cluster .
 The program of the School is also developed in collaboration with University of Bergen (UiB) and University of Tromsø (UiT).

 The School of Health Innovation is a part of an innovation and entrepreneurship program at The University of Oslo called InnovEnt.